wds4/DCoSL/bounties/curatedLists/phase1/phase1.md

 Please DM me npub1u5njm6g5h5cpw4wy8xugu62e5s7f6fnysv0sj0z3a8rengt2zqhsxrldq3 with questions, ideas, or words of encouragement! :-)

 If you are interested in this bounty, take a look at how the Curated Lists app works on the Pretty Good Apps desktop client and tell me how you would improve the design.
+See these [screenshots](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/screenshots.md) or download and run the app -- I'd suggest deve mode, as I am not yet publishing releases on a routine basis.
 Perhaps the page is too cluttered? idk, design is not my forte!
-(I'd suggest running it in dev mode, as I am not yet publishing releases on a routine basis.)

 Links:
 - [DCoSL: Decentralized Curation of Simple Lists](https://github.com/wds4/DCoSL) protocol repository on github